Clan Rising

 Where does the Dalziel family come from?

-What is the Clan Dalziel motto?
+What is the Dalziel motto?

 Is Dalzell the same family as Dalziel?